-Join Eric Wing for an in-depth discussion in this video Tagging the pipes, part of Creating Sprinkler and Fire-Alarm Systems with AutoCAD.
+Join Eric Wing for an in-depth discussion in this video Tagging the pipes, part of AutoCAD: Creating Sprinkler and Fire-Alarm Systems.

 - It'd be nice to tell people what the Pipes are that…they're actually looking at, wouldn't it?…This is where Tagging comes in handy.…What's nice about Tags is the fact that they are smart.…We could always place a dumb piece of text into…a drawing but what happens if the Pipe…gets updated?…The text will be wrong whereas the Tag will…always be correct.…The objective of this video is to manually…place Tags in our Pipes.…Once the Tags are placed we'll examine the Tag to…see where the information is coming from.…Let's jump into our Tagging model.…